jhtrue/DBUA/docs/vecse/GUID-A9FB99E8-68E0-4B2B-9DF2-8C51FB1CA8EA.md

 Choose to implement Vector Utility PL/SQL packages to perform chunking, embedding, and text generation operations along with text processing and similarity search, within and outside Oracle Database.

 Vector Utility PL/SQL APIs work with both the ONNX embedding models \(loaded into the database\) and third-party REST providers, such as Cohere, Google AI, Hugging Face, Oracle Cloud Infrastructure \(OCI\) Generative AI, OpenAI, or Vertex AI.
-You can create, run, and schedule end-to-end data transformation and search pipelines.

 These packages are made up of subprograms, such as *chainable utility functions* and *vector helper procedures*.